Artwork by Clinton McKay

 This corpse, if it is a skunk ape, could be the biggest thing any of us ever did.
 Bigger than quitting the army, bigger than cutting your balls off, bigger than not having good sex for four years, maybe bigger even than killing some guys.
 This corpse could be the biggest thing any of us ever does in our whole lives.
 What else am I going to do, for example, in the whole rest of my life?
 I shot a fake ape once, I'll say.
 But it turned out to be real.

 We still don't know if it's a skunk ape.
 We don't even know how long it's going to be before we find out.
 Shrigley doesn't have a clue.
-He keeps looking at its feet and the pictures of footprints that aren't even in focus.
+He keeps looking at its feet and the pictures of footprints not even in focus.
 How do you fuck up a picture of a footprint?

 Or, this thing could be fucking nothing.
-It could be just a hunk of wasted meat that we're not even going to eat.
-It could just be a pile of bullshit that some guys got paid to do and some guys died for, just like every fucking thing else.
+It could be just a hunk of wasted meat we're not even going to eat.
+It could just be a pile of bullshit some guys got paid to do and some guys died for, just like every fucking thing else.

 Right now, it feels like it's both.
 Right now, we're heroes and we're failures at the same time, and it feels like it's too much to fucking hold in your head at once.
 I wonder if this is what Shrigley feels like all the time.

 Maybe that's why he got the vasectomy.
-Maybe when all you do is hunt these fuckers that you don't even know exist, when you spend your whole life waiting to be right or wrong and never finding out, maybe making sure something doesn't exist is just as good as finding out something else does.
+Maybe when all you do is hunt these fuckers you don't even know exist, when you spend your whole life waiting to be right or wrong and never finding out, maybe making sure something doesn't exist is just as good as finding out something else does.

 Maybe you just want to feel what it's like to be sure about something for once in your goddamn miserable fucking life.